umnbdc/checkin/README.md

 # PHP Member Check-in System

-Originally created by Kevin Viratyosin?
+Originally created by Kevin Viratyosin and Jack O'Leary?

 This is the check-in system, which is hosted on OpenShift.
 This readme is a brief overview of the code for the check-in system